MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 * Result (array) - Returns an array of audio file information.
 In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../architecture/#-get-data-callbacks) for more information.
 Each item in the array contains the following:
    * Name (string) - The name of the audio file.
-   * userAddedAsset (boolean) - If true, the file was added by the user.
-If false, the file is one of Misty's system files.
+   * userAddedAsset (boolean) - If `true`, the file was added by the user.
+If `false`, the file is one of Misty's system files.